Rebecca Duncan

 Spara kontaktuppgifter Ladda ner bild

-Rebecca Duncan is Researcher in the Department of Languages, and member of the Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, where she co-ordinates the research cluster "Aesthetics of Empire".
+Rebecca Duncan is Associate Professor and Researcher in the Department of Languages, and member of the Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, where she co-ordinates the research cluster for Ecology, Culture and Coloniallity (ECCo)

 Rebecca holds degrees from the University of Cape Town (South Africa) and Justus-Liebig University Giessen (Germany).
-She works in postcolonial- and world-literature, with a focus on Southern Africa, and particular interests in world-ecological approaches, the body and embodiment, and speculative forms.
+She works in postcolonial- and world-literature, with a focus on Southern Africa, and is particularly interested in the ways that 'speculative' genres mediate intersecting struggles for racial, gender and environmental justice.

 Undervisning

 At LNU, Rebecca is Coordinator for the MA Course "Theory and Criticism: Current Debates in the Humanities", and teaches more generally on topics related to postcolonial studies and political ecology.
-She has supervised theses in post- and decolonial literature, ecocriticism and literature andmillennial politics.
+She has supervised theses in post- and decolonial literature, ecocriticism and literature and millennial politics.
+She is currently co-supervisor of a PhD project on the World-Grotesque in contemporary literature.

 Forskning

-Rebecca has published widely on speculative genres in global contexts.
+Rebecca has published widely in literary ecocriticism, and on speculative genres in global contexts.
 She is the author of South African Gothic (University of Wales/University of Chicago Press 2018), which was shortlisted for the 2019 Allan Lloyd Smith Memorial Prize.
-Her work features in a number of edited volumes, including The Routledge Handbook of African Literature (Routledge 2019), Twenty-First-Century Gothic (Edinburgh UP 2019), The Routledge Handbook to the Ghost Story (2017), and Neoliberal Gothic (Manchester UP 2017).
+She is the editor of several collections, including 'Decolonising Gothic', a special issue of Gothic Studies, and The Edinburgh Companion to Globalgothic (EUP 2023), which won the Justin D. Edwards Prize in 2024.

 Uppdrag